Safe Schools

 SafeSecureKids.org

-Safe Secure Kids is an educational program created by a partnership between the Pennsylvania Coalition Against Rape (PCAR) and d'Vinci Interactive.
+Safe Secure Kids is an educational program created by a partnership between the Pennsylvania Coalition to Advance Respect (PCAR) and d'Vinci Interactive.
 Their interactive website offers resources to help parents, caregivers, teachers, and other adults communicate with the children in their life to prevent child sexual abuse.
 Resources include free learning activities for children and adults to complete together, as well as handouts, videos, and tips for adults.
 Topics include consent and asking for permission, setting and respecting boundaries, understanding feelings, and identifying and talking to trusted adults.
 Appropriate grade levels: 2-5.

 Care for Kids